-People are usually discreet because they are under the impression of being unique or even abnormal.
+People are usually discreet because they are under the impression that consulting a sexologist is abnormal and means they have a problem.
 Obviously, many people decide, one day, to go ahead and make an appointment to invest in their sexual and personal well-being.

 It can take a while before you realize that you need help.
 It is normal, when you are facing difficulties, to look for solutions on your own.
 Sometimes, you let things go thinking that patience is a virtue but old sayings are not always in touch with our reality.
 So, how will you know if it is time to consult?
 How long will you wait before you call?
 What kind of therapy will you choose?
 It is not always easy to find answers and to know where to ask…